-Pursuant to the terms of the Otsuka International Agreement, the Company is responsible for performing all activities related to the development of vadadustat as outlined in the current global development plan; however, the parties may agree to allocate certain responsibilities to Otsuka.
-Under the Otsuka International Agreement, and subject to the terms of the Otsuka Funding Option described above, the Company controls and retains final decision-making authority with respect to, among other things, the development of vadadustat other than with respect to certain development matters specific to the Otsuka International Territory.
+Pursuant to the terms of the Otsuka International Agreement, the Company is responsible for performing all activities related to the development of vadadustat as outlined in the current global development plan, while Otsuka may agree to perform certain activities under the global development plan from time to time as agreed by the parties.
+Under the Otsuka International Agreement, the Company controls and retains final decision-making authority with respect to certain matters.
 Per the terms of the Otsuka International Agreement, Otsuka is generally responsible for the conduct of any development activities that may be required for marketing approvals in the Otsuka International Territory or otherwise performed with respect to the Otsuka International Territory that are incremental to those included in the current global development plan.
 The Company's obligations related to the conduct of the current global development plan include the associated manufacturing and supply services for vadadustat.